Student-centred audit approach

 Revisions were made based on the information generated during this trial, before a full rollout in 2017.
 We then implemented this revised approach for providers delivering training and assessment to overseas students in late 2017.

-The evaluation endorsed all the core features of ASQA’s new approach.
+The evaluation endorsed all the core features of ASQA’s current approach.